mconlon17/simple-vivo-book/Journals.md

 # Managing Journals in Simple VIVO

-Journals a re fundamental entity for VIVO.
+Journals are a foundational entity for VIVO.
 To add publications to VIVO using Simple VIVO, the journals for the publications must already be present in your VIVO.
 You will want to load your VIVO with journal titles and add journals as required for your publications.